 When Can My Child Walk to School Alone?

-A scary question for many parents is how old children should be before they walk to school on their own.
-Here we've compiled some expert guidance to help you know when your child is ready to start walking to school without you.
+We've compiled some expert guidance to help you know when your child is ready to start walking to school without you.

 There has been a huge drop in the number of children who regularly cycle or walk to school by themselves.
 According to the a study from the University of Westminster, in 1971 86% of primary school pupils walked home by themselves compared to only 25% in 2013.

 This is despite the findings that road safety for kids is actually vastly improving.
-The child pedestrian injury rates are down significantly since 1995 -- mostly because of increased education to parents and better traffic infrastructure surrounding schools, such as pavements and lollypop ladies/men.
+The child pedestrian injury rates are down significantly since 1995 -- mostly because of increased education for parents and better traffic infrastructure surrounding schools, such as pavements and lollypop ladies/men.

-What does this mean for your children?
+But what does this mean for your children?
 When are they are ready?

 The answer to the 'walk to school' question is not black and white, it depends on factors such as: